vipulnaik/diet-exercise-health/best-practices/best-practices-around-mouth-bites-and-non-specific-mouth-ulcers.md

 ### Continue other practices of preceding section

 * Continue to make sure to drink enough water

+* Continue to make sure lips are hydrated

 * Continue to make sure to coat with saliva